 Impact of Stress

 Typically, after a stressful event occurs, your body should relax.
-Too much constant stress can have adverse effects on your long-term health.
-Ongoing chronic stress can cause or worsen the following heatlh problems:
+Too much constant stress can have damaging effects on your long-term health.
+Continuous chronic stress can cause or worsen the following health problems:

 How to Relieve Stress

-Although stress is inevitable, it can be manageable.
+Although stress is unavoidable, it can be manageable.
 Try these 5 tips to help you relieve stress in your life.

-Exercise helps alleviate stress and calm the mind by stimulating the brain’s happiness chemical called endorphins.
+Exercise helps relieve stress and calm the mind by boosting the brain’s happiness chemical called endorphins.
 Regular exercise has also been associated with greater resilience to acute stress and may lower negative health effects associated with stress, such as high cortisol.

-Stress Reliever: Just 20 minutes of low to moderate intensity exercise daily can help manage and prevent stress symptoms.
+Stress Reliever: Just 20 minutes of low to moderate-intensity exercise daily can help control and prevent stress symptoms.

-Stress Reliever: For the next three days, write down all your tasks at work, home, and beyond, and note which tasks you can delegate to someone else.
-Realize you don’t have to do everything, and that teamwork makes the dream work!
+Stress Reliever: For the next three days, note all your tasks at work, home, and beyond, and note which tasks you can delegate to someone else.
+Realize you don’t have to do everything, and with that teamwork makes the dream work!

-Stress Reliever: Write down all the things on your to-do list you don’t like doing and can have someone else do, and then hire them to do it.
+Stress Reliever: Document all the things on your to-do list you don’t like doing and can have someone else do, and then hire them to do it.

 Stress Reliever: While there are many great hobbies to choose from, this is a list of hobbies that are particularly useful in relieving stress: